tracyjordan/tracyjordan.github.io/about.md

 ## Gerald Lee Jordan

 I have been involved with counselling since the early 1980s, an educator and website creator since the mid 1990s and an instructional designer of online content since 2003.
-Add to this experience as a Learning Management System administrator, a mobile app developer and (most currently) a data scientist and my experience has been quite broad to date!
+Add to this experience as a Learning Management System administrator, a mobile app developer and (most currently) studies in data science and my experience has been quite broad to date.

 <img class="img-border" src="https://geraldleejordan.com/public/assets/images/lee-jordan-programmer.jpg" alt="Lee Jordan">